cortexproject/cortex/docs/operations/query-tee.md

 - `/api/v1/alerts` (GET)
 - `/api/v1/rules` (GET)

+#### Pass-through requests

+`query-tee` supports acting as a transparent proxy for requests to routes not matching any of the documented API endpoints above.
+When enabled, those requests are passed on to just the configured preferred backend.
+To activate this feature it requires setting `-proxy.passthrough-non-registered-routes=true` flag and configuring a preferred backend.

 ### Authentication

 `query-tee` supports [HTTP basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
 It allows either to configure username and password in the backend URL, to forward the request auth to the backend or merge the two.